Updated December 2013

 SugarSync also has a business class plan staring at 1,000 GB of backup space for 3 users for $55 /month as well as larger plans that you'll have to get a quote for.

 If you want more than just an online repository for safety's sake, you will no doubt be very happy with SugarSync.

 Acronis, maker of the popular True Image Home backup software program, is also in the online backup business.

-Only one online backup plan is offered by Acronis True Image Online: $4.95 /month for 250 GB of space.
-You can get the price down to around $4.17 /month if you prepay for one year.
+Three online backup plans are offered by Acronis True Image Online: $4.99 /month for 250 GB of space, $2.99 /month for 50 GB, or $0.83 /month ($9.99 /year) for 5 GB.
+You can cut the price of either of the two larger plans by more than 10% if you choose to prepay for one year.

 Important: Please know that you must own Acronis True Image (either their Lite, standard, or Premium edition) to use their cloud backup service.
 These are good products and are priced around $30 to $80 USD depending on the edition you choose.